-We have entered into two lease agreements for office and laboratory facilities.
-The first agreement for laboratory facility requires us to pay \$10,800 yearly beginning in July 2006.
+The Company has entered into two lease agreements for office and laboratory facilities.
+The first agreement for laboratory facility requires payments of \$10,800 yearly beginning in July 2006.
 The laboratory is located in Cleveland, OH.
-The office lease requires us to pay \$156,000 over a two year period beginning in August 2006.
-We have two one year options to extend this lease at a rate of \$62,400 per year.
+The office lease requires payments of \$156,000 over a two year period beginning in August 2006.
+There are two one year options to extend this lease at a rate of \$\$62,400 per year.
 The office is located in Mooresville, NC.